Following Amelia dot Calm

 “Am I right, Mom?”

-Her Mom, visibly shaken with her daughter’s accusation, can only muster,
+Her Mom is visibly shaken with her daughter’s accusation and can only muster,

 “Amelia, please eat something.”

-“I’m not eating something that was tortured and killed in front of friends and family, treated like a villain by humans for being alive and worth more dead . . . that’s not my style, Mom.
+“I’m not eating something that was tortured and killed in front of its friends and family, treated like a villain by humans for being alive and worth more dead in a store . . . that’s not my style, Mom.
 I’ll take the fruit, thanks.”

 Mom responds with terse confidence,

-“Amelia, I’ve told you, you have nice ideas but they’ll never work.
+“Amelia, I’ve told you, you have nice ideas, but they’ll never work.
 It’s not a simple world.
-There will always be war, poverty and slaughterhouses, it’s just the way people are; you can’t change that, honey.
+There will always be war, poverty and slaughterhouses, it’s just the way people are, and you can’t change that, honey.
 Money makes the world go round and that’s the way it works.
+Your ideas don’t work in this world’s economy.

-“Mom, I know you believe what you’re saying to me, but I don’t think you know what you’re saying because none of that’s true at all,” and she looks pleadingly at her mom before she adds, “I don’t believe anything because some government told me this is the way it is or has to be, and neither should you.”
+“Mom, I know you believe what you’re saying to me, but I don’t think you know what you’re saying because none of that’s true at all,” and she looks pleadingly at her mom before she adds, “I don’t believe anything because some government told me this is the way it is or this is the way it has to be, and neither should you.
+In a democracy, you should value your voice, not just go along with what they want you to go along with.”

 Amelia tries to calm down her voice, but fails,

-Amelia’s voice begins to tremble near the end of her speech and she just wants to get out now, to get away.
-Amelia feels sad about Mom’s belief that change can’t happen and it frustrates and irritates Amelia that her own family is so intentionally docile about making the world a better place.
+Amelia’s voice begins to tremble near the end of her speech, and she just wants to get out now, to get away.
+Amelia feels angry about Mom’s belief that change can’t happen and it frustrates and irritates Amelia that her own family members are so intentionally docile toward making the world a better place.

 “I’ll never believe we have to torture life to be civilized or that greed is something to aspire to!” she blurts out, “Never!
 It’s Neanderthal.
-It’s all a lie to stifle human evolution!
-Propaganda blinds us to buy into the horror so a few people can make money from the masses.
-I believe in love and caring and nurturing things; I don’t believe chasing money serves a purpose anymore!”
+It’s all a lie to stifle societal evolution!
+Propaganda blinds us to buy into the horror so a few people can make money from and control the masses of people; they covet being in charge.
+I believe in love and caring and nurturing things; I don’t believe chasing money serves a purpose anymore!
+We can create positive change to the betterment of all.”

 Her Mom stays turned away, now simply staring into the sink.
 Mom obsessively thinks Amelia has lost her way and Amelia senses this.